 - Sulfonamides: Used to treat bacterial infection

 Usually, white spots are harmless and require no treatment.
-However, if you notice the spots persist, you should visit a doctor for an evaluation.
+However, if the bumps persist, you should visit a doctor for an evaluation.
 Your doctor will examine the nails on your hands or feet and then make a diagnosis.
 In some cases, the following tests may be ordered.

-- Nail biopsy: A sample of the nail is sent for examination under a microscope.
+- Nail biopsy: A nail sample is sent for examination under a microscope.

 - Mycology: Fungal or nail clippings are sent for an examination under a microscope.

-- Blood test: The blood is tested for any signs of systemic disease or heavy metal poisoning.
+- Blood test: The blood is tested for signs of systemic disease or heavy metal poisoning.

 Several tests may be done to eliminate possible causes.